Monitoring

 Accessing Prometheus

-.
+Prometheus can be accessed at http://prometheus.DOMAIN.
 By default, it is protected by Traefik's forward-auth middleware to prevent exposure to the internet accidentally.
 Additionally, it is configured to use SSO by default.
 Click on "Sign in with NewPush lab" to log in.

 Configuration